Skip to main content

 Spence Wing

 The Spence Wing houses the Hub, State Library Gallery and the Cafe on the ground floor.
 Level 2 houses the reference library, information desk, Treasures Wall and entrance to the Mortlock Chamber.
+Follow the link to view a 360o image of the Reference Library.

 Mortlock Chamber, photo taken by Toby Woolley

-Mortlock Wing
+Mortlock Chamber